 - In a large mixing bowl, beat the cream cheese, sugar, lemon juice and vanilla extract with an electric mixer until smooth.

-- Use another mixing bowl, beat the whipping cream until fluffy and smooth.
+- Use another mixing bowl, beat the thickened cream until fluffy and smooth.
 Stir into the cream cheese mixture and combine well.

 - Spoon the mixture onto the biscuit base.
 Use a spatula to level the surface.
 You might like to smooth the top of the cheesecake with the back of a spoon damped with water.
 Chill in freezer for at least 5 hours, or until completely set.
 Transfer it into fridge for about 2 hours before serving.
 Slice into pieces and garnish with fresh mango slices, or any fruits in season.